zchking/docs/pages/katalon-studio/docs/webui-set-encrypted-text.md

 _Manual mode_

-The pop-up dialog has been shown when calling keyword “**Set Encrypted Text**”.
+The pop-up dialog has been shown when calling keyword "**Set Encrypted Text**".
 Input raw text and select insert.

 **_Script Mode_**